Section A: UK Care Worker Visa Rules

 What if my job ends or my sponsor loses their licence?

 If your employment ends or your sponsor’s licence is revoked, your visa may be curtailed (shortened), typically giving you 60 days to find a new licensed sponsor in the same SOC code and apply to update your visa.
-Failure to do so means you must leave the UK.
+Failure to do so means you should leave the UK.

 Can I apply for Indefinite Leave to Remain (ILR) on a Care Worker Visa?